Currently we test and support the following browsers:

 Please note that this is not intended to be an exhaustive list of browsers that support web standards, nor a test of browser compliance, nor a side-by-side comparison of various manufacturers’ browsers.

-Yes, beginning with applicants for the 2013-2014 residency year, all applicants for the residency programs offered at St. Jude will be required to utilize the PhORCAS system to apply for their desired program.
+Yes, all applicants for the residency programs offered at St. Jude are required to utilize the PhORCAS system to apply for their desired program.

 Please contact the Tennessee Board of Pharmacy, or access their website for additional information and requirements for the State of Tennessee.
 Information about reciprocating licenses can be found at the National Boards of Pharmacy website.

 All employees of St Jude Children’s Research Hospital are granted a total of 8 holidays per calendar year.
-Residents are required to work one major holiday.
+Oncology residents are required to work one major holiday.
+(Christmas Day or New Year’s Day).
+Medication-Use Safety and Clinical Pharmacogenetics residents will work one other holiday.
 The exact holiday will be determined between the resident and the Residency Program Director within one month of starting the residency program.

-Each resident is assigned a personal laptop computer that can be used for their full academic year.
-Residents are also provided several reference texts at the introduction of their year.
-Residents are provided a professional development fund that can be used for additional materials or memberships or additional items of the resident’s choice.
-Residents are provided with their own office space within the department of Pharmaceutical Services offices.
+Each resident is assigned a personal laptop computer that may be used for the full academic year.
+Residents are also provided several reference texts during orientation.
+Residents are provided a professional development fund that may be used for additional materials or memberships or additional items of the resident’s choice.
+Residents are provided with their own office space within the department.
 All general office supplies are also readily available for the residents use.

-St Jude currently is responsible for precepting students from a number of colleges of pharmacy across the country.
-The resident will be expected to help co-precept the student should the resident and students rotations overlap.
+The St. Jude Pharmaceutical Department accepts pharmacy students from the University of Tennessee College of Pharmacy and across the country for Advanced Pharmacy Practice Experiences.
+The resident will be expected to assist in precepting students should the resident and students rotations overlap.
 Residents are also expected to lead group discussions and facilitate learning experiences for PharmD students as required during the month.

-Residents are required to attend ASHP midyear clinical meeting in December.
-In addition, residents are required to present their research in process at a national pharmacology, oncology specialty, or pharmacogenetics meeting, such as ACCP, ASCPT, or the PGRN.
-Additional meetings and an optional residency class trip may be available and may vary from year to year.
+Residents are required to attend the ASHP Midyear Clinical Meeting in December.
+In addition, residents are required to present their research at a national pharmacology, oncology specialty, or pharmacogenetics meeting, such as ACCP, ASCPT, HOPA, PPAG or the PGRN.
+Additional meetings and an optional residency class trip may be available.
+Funding for these opportunities vary from year to year.

-A background in biological sciences and basic human genetics is recommend, but not required.
-The resident, through the help of key preceptors, will be expected to learn all relevant topics in genetics that will be necessary to practice in the field of pharmacogenetics.
+A background in biological sciences and basic human genetics is recommended, but not required.
+The resident, through the help of key preceptors, will be expected to become proficient in all relevant topics in genetics that will be necessary to practice in the field of clinical pharmacogenetics.